 Above all, the company can take pride in being part of the solution towards a more sustainable world for everyone to live in.

-If you want to fulfill your environmental ambitions, then you need to fully embrace the concept.
+If you want to fulfill your environmental ambitions and create a truly green office, then you need to fully embrace the concept.
 This means doing your part in being environmentally friendly, and it should start at the very top of the company by using Eco-friendly office materials.

 Eco-friendly Office Ideas

 The number of paper offices waste around the world is just staggering.
 People print unnecessary copies or only use a single side of the page.
 Nearly every modern printer will print on both sides which instantly reduces paper waste by fifty percent.
 Not only is this advantageous in terms of the environment, but it will also drastically cut your expenditure on paper.

 If you are using only one side of the page, cut it into squares, and use the blank side as scrap paper for taking telephone messages or as recycled post-it notes.
 The important thing here is to ensure that no more paper is wasted.

 Every day millions of paper cups are used once for water, tea or coffee and then thrown away.
 This is costing your company and the environment dearly over the course of a year.